bodhi-project/spirit-and-nature/content/aikyas-short-life-story.md

 # The White Lions

-Recently I returned to South Africa for one month because I received a scholarship from the Linda Tucker Foundation (with additional support from Auroville’s MT&D programme) to participate in the 'White Lion Leadership Academy'.
+In November 2016 I returned to South Africa for one month because I received a scholarship from the Linda Tucker Foundation (with additional support from Auroville’s MT&D programme) to participate in the 'White Lion Leadership Academy'.
 Here I was plunged not only into the world of animal communication but also into collective and shamanistic dreamwork, evolutionary astrology etc.

 ![White Lions #1](/content-assets/biography/biography109.jpg)